-Preliminary Examination in Optimization
+Preliminary Examination in Discrete Mathematics

-The preliminary exam in optimization will change beginning with the June 2003 examinations.
-The following description is for students who take MA515 in the fall of 2001 or earlier.
-The syllabus for the new sequence in discrete mathematics should be ready in the spring 2003 semester.
+The preliminary exam in optimization will change to an examination in discrete mathematics beginning with the June 2003 examinations.
+The following description is for students who have completed the sequence MA515 and MA618 by the spring of 2002.
+The syllabus for the new sequence in discrete mathematics appears below.